rbind/b-rodrigues.github.com/pages/software.md

 *    For my statistical needs I use the R programming language.
-It is a very extensive and powerful programming language used worldwide by both researchers and firms and is rapidly taking the place of other statistical software packages like SAS.
-You can install it on any linux distribution via its package managers.
+It is a very extensive and powerful programming language used worldwide by both researchers and firms and is rapidly taking the place of other statistical software programs like SAS.
+You can install it on any linux distribution via its package manager.
 For Windows and OSX versions, you can get R for free on the project's page.

 <div style="text-align:center;">